Frequently Asked Questions

 What products are available through the CO*OP?

-We also have thousands of natural products for home, kitchen, body, wellness, and pets available through the Frontier Online Coop Wholesale Store at special pricing for CO-OP members.
+We also have thousands of natural products for home, kitchen, body, wellness, and pets available through the Frontier Online Co-op.
 Products are available from such brands as Frontier, Simply Organic, Seventh Generation, Burt’s Bees, Kiss My Face, Avalon Organics, JASON Organics, EcoFriendly, and Dr. Bronner’s - just to name a few.

 How do I order and pick up through the CO*OP?

 Using our online ordering site, member-owners pre-order perishable products such as dairy, ferments, and bread.
 Pick-up occurs at our Market held every other Tuesday, 4:30pm-8pm.
 More details can be found on the Market page.

 Do I have to buy in bulk?